harinee-07/CONWAY-S-GAME-OF-LIFE-IN-GOLANG/README.md

 # CONWAY-S-GAME-OF-LIFE-IN-GOLANG
 Simple Solution of Conway's Game of Life
+ The universe of the Game of Life is is represented as a two dimensional array of (m x n) cells which is wrapped to simulate infinite two dimensional array, each of which is in one of two possible states, alive (1) or dead (0).
+Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent(neighbours).

 Have to provide the inputs listed below:
 1. m and n value of the two dimensional array (grid).